 What is National Nutrition Month?

 March is National Nutrition Month.
-The campaign was started by the Academy of Nutrition and Dietetics, and focuses attention of the importance of making informed food choices and developing healthy eating and physical activity habits.
+The campaign was started in 1973 by the Academy of Nutrition and Dietetics.
+It focuses on making informed food choices and developing healthy eating and physical activity habits.

 Some of the key messages to highlight during National Nutrition Month:

-- Mix things up — try to eat a variety of healthy foods on a regular basis
+- Mix things up — try to eat a variety of healthy foods regularly

 - Be mindful of portion sizes — eating or drinking only as much as your body needs